percona/mongo-upgrade-tools/README.md

 ## Quick guide
-1. Edit the `inventory` file
+1. Rename the template file `inventory_template` to `inventory` and make the necessary changes according to your environment
-2. Edit the [groups_vars/all](group_vars/all) variables file to choose the options, passwords, ports, etc.
+2. Rename the template file [groups_vars/all_template](group_vars/all_template) to `group_vars/all` and edit the new file variables file to choose the options, passwords, ports, etc.
-3. Edit `ansible.cfg` ssh account to be used
+3. Rename the template file `ansible.cfg_template` to `ansible.cfg` and edit the new file ssh account to be used
 4. Make sure ansible can connect to your cluster

 ```